jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

 subset of what must be implemented.
 Instead, you should implement the API as necessary in order to make the solver function as you require.

-The main reason for using duck-typing over a well-defined API is that solvers work in different ways and target different use-cases.
+The main reason for using duck-typing is that solvers work in different ways and target different use-cases.

 For example: